 Your engagement with JobPath is for a 52 week period and engagement with JobPath is mandatory.
-Persons referred to JobPath from Jobseekers payments do not have an option to withdraw from the JobPath service and continue to receive their Jobseekers payment.

 JobPath - Exemptions from Engagement

 If you are selected to engage with JobPath you cannot seek to request an exemption from engagement with a JobPath provider while remaining in receipt of a Jobseekers payment.